 Telling Your Children About Your Terminal Illness

-After Dr. Elizabeth King was finished with her treatment—double mastectomy, chemotherapy, stem cell mobilization and reinfusion, and radiation—she sat outside her Atlanta home and watched her eight-year-old son, Mitchell, skate in the driveway.
-After more than nine months of dangerous and debilitating treatment for breast cancer, she enjoyed just feeling the sun on her face as her son showed off some new moves.
+After Dr. Elizabeth King was finished with her treatment—double mastectomy, chemotherapy, stem cell mobilization and reinfusion, and radiation—she sat outside her Atlanta home and watched her 8 year old son, Mitchell, skate in the driveway.
+After more than 9 months of dangerous and debilitating treatment for breast cancer, she enjoyed just feeling the sun on her face as her son showed off some new moves.

 The conversation turned to Mitchell's request to play football in the fall.
 Given the injury rate in the sport, King and Mitchell's father were not keen on the idea.
 Mitchell skated over and sat down beside her.

 "He looks at me and says, 'You know, I think I'm going to play football,'" King recalls. "'I want to scare you as much as you scared me.'"

 A child psychologist, King told her son that she did not blame him for being mad and scared.
 While she was impressed by his ability to express his emotions so clearly, she was overwhelmed by the pain and fear her illness had caused him.

 When a parent has a serious illness, it hurts children too.
 The American Cancer Society estimates that about a third of patients with cancer have school-aged or adolescent children.
 Fortunately, a host of resources are available to help parents help their children.